jimniels/blog/src/client/posts/2021-11-18-css-relative-colors.md

 ## Conclusion

-Desctructuring?
+Destructuring?
 Type coercion?
 Do those words belong in a post about CSS?
 [Is CSS a programming language?](https://css-tricks.com/is-css-a-programming-language/)

 The only thing we need now is the ability to have [user defined custom functions in CSS](https://github.com/w3c/css-houdini-drafts/issues/1007)—then you could create your own reusable `lighten()` and `darken()` functions.